retorquere/zotero-better-bibtex/site/layouts/shortcodes/preferences/hidden-preferences.md

 Number of seconds to wait after your system goes idle before kicking off auto-exports.

-#### autoExportPrimeExportCacheBatch

-If cache priming is kicked off (see `autoExportPrimeExportCacheThreshold`), the cache will be primed in batches of `autoExportPrimeExportCacheBatch`.
-The lower this number is, the longer the priming will take (there's a fixed per-prime overhead), but (since the priming uses exports under the hood) the larger it is, the longer the priming actions will lock the UI.

-#### autoExportPrimeExportCacheDelay

-Cache priming (see `autoExportPrimeExportCacheThreshold`), happens in a tight loop, which will still make Zotero sluggish while the priming runs.
-By default, BBT will wait a tenths of a second between prime batches; longer waits mean a more responsive Zotero during the priming, but the priming will take longer to complete.

-#### autoExportPrimeExportCacheThreshold

-If an auto-export is triggered and there are more than `autoExportPrimeExportCacheThreshold` un-cached entries, prime the cache before starting the auto-export.
-This makes the export take longer in total, but since exports in Zotero lock up the UI, priming helps making the actual export run as fast as possible.
-Really only useful for large exports, but what counts as large is system-dependent, so you can play with this value.
-The default of `0` disables priming.
-This is a temporary measure until https://groups.google.com/d/msg/zotero-dev/lHYEtdgPHCE/nDUyxpFmAgAJ is implemented in Zotero.

 #### autoPin

 When on, BBT will automatically pin the first citekey it generates for an item.